(updated August 2022)

 The last time I updated this guide was in 2020, and it was one of the oddest years to be writing anything about dining.
 Remember the dilemma we faced (or still do) to dine out and support restaurants?
 Contact tracing, sanitation, limited tables, etc?

-And now even though the pandemic isn’t over- maskless indoor undistanced dining and travel is back in full swing.
+And now maskless indoor undistanced dining and travel is back in full swing.
 And being someone who often experiences existential dread, who knows for how long this will be infinitely possible as it is very clear our planet is fighting back against us.

 This post (originally written in 2017, I believe!?) is updated to be your guide to eating and drinking well in Florence during August (specifically, for one of Italy’s most important national holidays, Ferragosto, the 15th of August (Assumption day) with the hopes someone will find it useful.

-Apologies in advance for not marking all closure days, but since this blog is free and I’m a one woman show for my small business, I am imperfect!
+Apologies in advance for not marking all closure days, but since this blog is free- I am especially allowed to be imperfect!
 But the bigger picture is more important to me, and that is getting you the names that serve the worthiest calories.
 If you are looking for a meal on Ferragosto (August 15th) try hacking it by finding places open on Sundays/Mondays.
+Those places tend (sometimes!) to be open year-round.
 Call the places or message them on IG to reserve.
 Links and notes all in this post!

 The Ferragosto holiday is similar to the Christmas effect in terms of navigating closures and what to do in the city.
 The listings I’ve handpicked are restaurants mostly in the historical center because that is where I live and I don’t have a car/get around by bike.